-Ornament features are facsimiles of ornament artwork, represented as a polygon, that were previously drawn on paper maps to depict coastal rocks, outcropping rocks, screes and so on.
-They were drawn from aerial photography and give a good and accurate definition of rock strata.
+Ornament features are facsimiles of artwork, represented as a polygon, these were originally drawn on paper maps to depict coastal rocks, outcropping rocks and scree.

+Shapefile: Ornament.shp

-Shapefile: Ornament.shp GML FeatureType: Ornament
+GML FeatureType: Ornament

 Electricity transmission line

 Electricity transmission line alignments are represented as lines.
 A single line is used to show the alignment of multiple power lines between towers.
 The electricity transmission towers are not depicted.